Take this quiz and find out how well can you handle customer queries.

 Solution: This was actually our mistake, there was a typo in the email we sent out…

-The point is yes some customers will be technically challenged, but when they come to you facing an issue or a technical challenge assuming that every customer query you deal with is actually wrong or stupid and trying to waste your time is not a productive way to deal with the situation.
+The point is yes some customers will be technically challenged, but when they come to you with an issue, or a technical challenge, assuming that every customer query you deal with is wrong and wasting your time is not a productive way to deal with the situation.

 It’s best to give them the benefit of the doubt, understand their perspective and get into a solution mindset!

-Also, we all know that normal support reps who just do their job don’t get praises like this on social media.
+Also, we all know that normal support reps who just do their job don’t get praise like this on social media.